 Inspiration comes in many forms, and this one arrived in organic fashion, if you don’t mind the pun.
 Worthy Brewing’s longtime partnership with Oregon State University began years ago with the birth of the hop research yard and support of OSU’s hop breeding program.
 It was a natural fit.
 But we strived to go further.

 From the minute you meet him, you can tell Cassidy has found his life’s passion.
 He lives and breathes SOIL.
 Not only is he one of the most popular professors on campus, Cassidy is also a bass player for the multi-platinum 1980s rock band INFORMATION SOCIETY.
 We were over the moon when we called this loam-loving rock star to ask for his help and he agreed.
-“I don’t think we could have found a more natural fit for this new chapter,” says Worthy’s horticulturist, Lisa Sanco.
-“We’re sad to see the Al Haunold Hop Yard go, but we’re thrilled to replace it with a garden that will yield fresh food, a thriving ecosystem and endless teaching opportunities.”
+“I don’t think we could have found a more natural fit,” says Worthy’s horticulturist, Lisa Sanco.
+“We’re sad to see the hop yard go, but we’re thrilled to replace it with a garden that will yield fresh food and endless teaching opportunities.”

 In 2013, Worthy Garden Club began with a focus on local hop production and research.
 Eight years later, we’re shifting our focus to a larger picture: sustainable agriculture and food networks.
 In partnership with OSU and under the guidance of Professor James Cassidy, we’ll begin transitioning our hop yard into a beautiful, small-scale, organic farm this spring with an emphasis on quality food, public education and the wonders of soil.